SujalSodha/stripe-with-laravel/README.md

 ## Description

 This Laravel project demonstrates a comprehensive integration with Stripe for handling payments.
-It provides a robust foundation for any e-commerce platform, subscription service, or any application requiring payment processing capabilities.
+It provides a robust foundation for any e-commerce platform, or any application requiring payment processing capabilities.

 ## Features